etherlinkcom/docs/docs/building-on-etherlink/tokens.md

 1. Transfer the WXTZ to Etherlink
 1. Withdraw the XTZ locked in the WXTZ contract on Etherlink

-The Etherlink team has taken these measures to protect users native to Etherlink and bridged across EVM chains.
+The Etherlink team has taken measures to protect users native to Etherlink and bridged across EVM chains.

 These are the measures to protect Etherlink users: